mixpanel/docs/pages/docs/features/sessions.md

 ![](/sessions-funnel.png)

 Here we see that ~22% of sessions lead to the user starting the Checkout flow.
-You can click into any step of the funnel to dig into specific sessions that were successful or unsuccessful to understand this more.
+You can click any step of the funnel to dig into specific sessions that were successful or unsuccessful to understand this more.

 ## Session Computation Deep-Dive

 Here, we provide more detail on how sessions are computed under the hood.

-### Timeout Based Sessions
+### Timeout-Based Sessions

-A Timeout Based Session in Mixpanel is defined as a group of events one user performs within a given time frame on your website or app.
+A Timeout-Based Session in Mixpanel is defined as a group of events one user performs within a given time frame on your website or app.
 A session starts when a user performs an event that is not excluded from your Sessions Settings.

 The set session length is a period of activity at which a session is ended.
 The end time of the session is the time that the last event was performed before this period of inactivity.

-A session starts when a user performs an event.
-A session ends when a user stops performing events for long enough that the set session length expires.
+A session starts when a user performs an event and ends when a user stops performing events for long enough that the set session length expires.
 The time of "Session End" is the time that the last event was performed by the timeout.

 A single user can start multiple sessions.
 Those sessions can occur on the same day, or over several days, weeks, or months.
 As soon as one session ends, another session can begin with the occurrence of a new event.